Transcript

 Rachel Vindman

 Nothing is off the table, but I want to stay, because this is my country.
 And I think there's a possibility to continue to be here and to be part of the discussion and make a difference.
-Alex absolutely wants to say.
+Alex absolutely wants to stay.
 It's not even a question.
 So maybe my decision is just based on his obstinance that it's a non-starter.
 So I have to bring myself around to that reality.

 Ira Glass